kamilkrukowski/EDGAR-DOC-PARSER/README.md

 ## About

-A package for downloading, extracting, parsing, and processing data from SEC-EDGAR, a public online database of all documents filed with the USA's Securities and Exchange Commission
+A package for downloading, extracting, parsing, and processing data from SEC-EDGAR, a public online database of all documents filed with the USA's Securities and Exchange Commission.

 ## Currently Support Filing Types

 10-Q

 8-K

 We plan on expanding the list in future releases

 ## Dependencies